gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Add appropriate tasks so that producer project can compile, link and publish the binaries for all architectures in a single build invocation.
 * Add some mechanism for the developer to select the architectures they are interested in from the command-line and tooling API.
-* Include in the published meta-data information about which (cpu + pointer size) each binary was built for.
+* Include in the published meta-data information about which (cpu + data model) each binary was built for.
-* Consumer project selects the binaries with the appropriate cpu + pointer size when resolving the link and runtime dependencies for the executable.
+* Consumer project selects the binaries with the appropriate cpu + data model when resolving the link and runtime dependencies for the executable.
 * Allow compiler and linker settings to be specified for each architecture.
 * Allow resolved binaries to have the same file name across architectures.
 For example, a dynamic library should be called libsomething.so regardless of whether it happens to be built for the x86 or amd64 architectures.